-St Mary's Lands is an important amenity and wildlife resource for Warwick being the largest public open space near the town centre.
-The site consists of 57 acres (23.21 ha) of semi improved grassland, with evidence of ridge and furrow, several small ponds, and a wooded spinney.
-Warwick racecourse encircles the site, with a 25-year old broad leaf woodland defining the northern edge beyond the boundary of the racecourse.
+St. Mary's Lands is an important amenity and wildlife resource for Warwick being the largest public open space near the town centre.
+The site consists of 57 acres (23ha) of semi improved grassland, with evidence of ridge and furrow, several small ponds, and a wooded spinney.
+Warwick racecourse encircles the site, with a 20-year old broad leaf woodland defining the northern edge beyond the boundary of the racecourse.
 Gog Brook runs along the western boundary and Saltisford Brook to the eastern boundary.

 The Racetrack habitat is maintained as fertile grassland, and re-seeded as required with hard-wearing sward.
-Several patches of autumn crocus (Crocus nudiflorus) are present.
-The racecourse tenant reports ongoing problems with dogs running loose onto the racetrack, specifically to the north-east corner of the site.
+The racecourse tenant report ongoing problems with dogs running loose onto the racetrack, specifically to the northeast corner of the site.
 The tenants have commenced the installation of fencing in this location with 1.5m native hedge on the car park side to screen the fence.
 The racecourse tenants have also addressed desire lines across the racetrack replacing compacted and eroded sections with fibre-sand.